OneIdentity/safeguard.js/README.md

 ## Getting Started

-A simple code example for calling the Safeguard API for authentication through the standard Safeguard Rsts login page:
+A simple code example for calling the Safeguard API for authentication through the standard Safeguard STS login page:

 ```JavaScript
 // Browser Example